 A well planned strategy is the necessary bridge between brilliant leadership and excellent execution.
-Without it, your entire organization cannot hope to respond quickly and effectively to challenges and changes within the landscape on which it operates.
+Without it, your entire organisation cannot hope to respond quickly and effectively to challenges and changes within the landscape on which it operates.

 Strategic planning involves identifying objectives, understanding what resources are needed to attain them, and then allocating the resources to the appropriate units to ensure they are used optimally towards the achievement of desired objectives.
 Among the end results which can be reflected by your team members are:

 - Snappy execution of plans;

 - More intelligent and apt responses against strategic moves of the competition.